luphysics/PyMODA/README.md

 ## Requirements

-- Python 3.6 or higher.
+- Python 3.6 or 3.7.
+Scientific distributions of Python are not officially supported.
 - [MATLAB Runtime](https://www.mathworks.com/products/compiler/matlab-runtime.html),
 version R2019a (9.6).
-A license is not required.
+The runtime does not require a license.

 > :warning: Do not use a newer version of the MATLAB Runtime.

-> Note: The Microsoft Store release of Python is incompatible with PyMODA due to the permissions on its folders.

 ## Operating systems

 PyMODA should run on Windows, macOS and Linux.
 Linux performs slightly better than Windows ([see comparison](#windows-vs-linux)).

-> :warning: You should ensure that you are familiar with the [core knowledge](docs/core-knowledge.md) before proceeding.
+> Note: You should ensure that you are familiar with the [core knowledge](docs/core-knowledge.md) before proceeding.

 ## Downloading the code